C-Duke0/Project3-PhillyFood/README.md

 - Data Source Legitimacy

-We verified that all data sources are legitimate and that we had the right to use the data, and we ensured compliance with terms of service for the data obtained from the third-party sources.
+We verified that our data sources are legitimate and that we had the right to use the data, and we ensured compliance with terms of service for the data obtained from the third-party sources.

 - Accuracy and Fairness